dirtyak/xios_snap/README.md

 # Ubuntu procedure

-There is a script to update your XIOS blockchain files
+This is a script to update your XIOS blockchain files

 - Make sure to set XIOSPATH and XIOSdPATH to correct path